Shuteng-0608/G7/README.md

-How to run the Check-In system/use JAR package:
+How to run the Check-In system:
+1. go to the file root.

+cd ./G7

+2. Launch the Jar file.
-java -jar {Package name}
+java -jar stage2.jar